Canon 6D Mark II vs Olympus E-M5 II

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/60p).

 Feature comparison: Canon 6D Mark II vs Olympus E-M5 II

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the E-M5 II has an electronic viewfinder (2360k dots), while the 6D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the E-M5 II offers a wider field of view (100%) than the one in the 6D Mark II (98%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the E-M5 II has a higher magnification (0.74x vs 0.72x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 6D Mark II, the Olympus E-M5 II, and comparable cameras.